 HANO is continuing to offer the Grants Technical Assistance Services program for nonprofits pursuing or planning to pursue a federal grant in the near future.
-Since the program launched in March 2021, we accepted and worked with our first round of applicants on a robust set of federal projects, most of them having submitted applications as of mid-July 2021.
-On August 1, 2021, we launched round two of the program and welcome new applications at the link below.
+Since the program launched in March 2021, we have accepted and worked with two rounds of applicants on a robust set of federal projects.
+We launched round three of the program in January 2023 and welcome new applications at the link below.

 …we found the process extremely worthwhile.
 It helped us understand that we need to think more strategically and start earlier

 Yes, we will definitely submit a federal grant next year and would like to apply for GTAS assistance which really helped us to feel confident we have the ability to develop a strong proposal in the future.